jcp-org/jcp-org.github.io/docs/Request_Repo.md

    * Approvals from the company management & legal to share the content to the public (if applicable)
    * The License under which the content is shared
-   * Test GitHub repository with your content.
-It can be any private reporitory on the GitHub.
-If you are an Oracle employee, please contact pmo@jcp.org for details about setup of such repository.
+   * Test GitHub repository with your content:
+      * If you are an Oracle employee, please contact pmo@jcp.org for details about setup of such repository.
+      * if you are not an Oracle employee you can prepare a repository under your GitHub account
    * Send all this information to the pmo@jcp.org for review.